Situ Pile Meaning or What is Situ Pile?

 Situ Pile vs. Precast Pile Comparison

 Cast-in-situ piles and precast piles are two popular methods of constructing foundation elements, and each has its advantages and limitations.
-Situ pile meaning it’s more likely the same benefits as a precast pile.
+Situ pile meaning it’s more likely the same benefits as pre-cast pile.
 Below is a comparison:

 Aspect Cast in Situ Pile Precast Pile